anshumansingh/SQLNotes/08-schema-design1.md

 A table is referred to as being in its First Normal Form if atomicity of the table is 1.
 Here, atomicity states that a single cell cannot hold multiple values.
 It must hold only a single-valued attribute.
 The First normal form disallows the multi-valued attribute, composite attribute, and their combinations.
+So columns shouldn't be a list,set,map.

 So, example 1 above is not in 1-NF form.
 However, if all your table columns contain atomic values, then your schema satisfies 1-NF form.